-Paediatric Sleep deprived EEG
+Sleep deprived EEG - Child (no sedation)

-How is it performed?
+How is the test performed?

 How do I prepare for the test?

-It would be helpful to bring along any other items you think might encourage your child to sleep, such as a special blanket, cuddly toy or perhaps a favourite night time story book.
-We have a cd player, so if your child listens to a particular bedtime cd you can bring that along too.
+If your child likes a drink of milk or a dummy when going to sleep, please bring these with you.
+It would be helpful to bring along any other items you think might encourage your child to sleep, such as a special blanket, cuddly toy or perhaps a favourite bedtime story book.

 Are there any risks?

 For some people sleep deprivation can increase the possibility of you having an attack.
 If you have any questions regarding sleep deprivation, please contact the department and request a conversation with a physiologist.